unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Note:_ Unlike on the similar `transform` and `backspace` elements, there is no `@error` attribute.

-For `@from` attributes with a match string length greater than 1, the sort key information (`@order`, `@tertiary`, `@tertiary_base`, `@prebase`) may consist of a space separated list of values, one for each element matched.
+For `@from` attributes with a match string length greater than 1, the sort key information (`@order`, `@tertiary`, `@tertiaryBase`, `@preBase`) may consist of a space separated list of values, one for each element matched.
 The last value is repeated to fill out any missing values.
 Such a list may not contain more values than there are elements in the `@from` attribute:

 ```java
 if len(@from) < len(@list) then error